lwinterface/panini/panini/utils/README.md

 (see [log_config.json.sample](../../examples/simple_examples/config/log_config.json.sample))

-*Please notice, that some formatters and loggers will be added to your custom config, but not overwritten if they exist (such as anthill and inter_services_request loggers and detailed formatter)*
+*Please notice, that some formatters and loggers will be added to your custom config, but not overwritten if they exist (such as panini and inter_services_request loggers and detailed formatter)*

 You can also provide some keywords to custom log config file, that will be replaced to